kyma-project/istio/docs/user/troubleshooting/03-80-cannot-connect-to-hana-db.md

 ## Remedy

 ### Connect to the SAP HANA Database Instance from Outside of the Cluster
-1. Download SAP HANA Client for your operating system from the [SAP Development Tools](https://tools.hana.ondemand.com/#hanatools).
+1. Download SAP HANA Client for your operating system from [SAP Development Tools](https://tools.hana.ondemand.com/#hanatools).
 2. Unpack the downloaded archive.
 3. Install SAP HANA Client.
 4. To connect to SAP HANA Database instance, use the following command: